 People have been using belly button to mean “navel” since the late 1800s.
 Your nose has been your schnozz since the 1940s, and your hooter since the '50s.
-Booty has been dated back as far as 1928.
+Booty has been dated back as far as the 1920s.
 Guys have been comparing their guns since 1973, and their pecs since 1949.
 But slang names for parts of the body don’t end there.
 Slang and colloquial dictionaries dating back hundreds of years—including Francis Grose’s brilliant Classical Dictionary of the Vulgar Tongue (1788)—are littered with dozens of odd and inventive anatomical alternatives for everything from a greasy cowlick to the littlest of little toes, 30 examples of which are listed here.

 In 19th century slang, aggravators—or haggerawators as Charles Dickens called them—were lose locks of hair hanging over the forehead, like a kiss-curl or cowlick.
 At the time, it was fashionable for young men to grease aggravators down so that they lay flat against the skin.

-A bowsprit is a long pole or bar that extends out from prow of a boat, to which various sails and stays are tied.
+A bowsprit is a long pole or bar that extends out from the prow of a boat, to which various sails and stays are tied.
 As the most prominent part of the main structure of the boat, however, bowsprit became a slang word for the nose in the mid-1700s.

 Back when candles were made out of tallow (rendered beef grease) rather than wax, a person’s candle-mine was their own personal storehouse of fat—or, in other words, their belly.

 In 18th century slang, cat-sticks or trap-sticks were a skinny man’s long, bony legs.
 The term comes from the sticks used to play tip-cat, an old game in which players would hit a short wooden bar called a tip into the air with a long tapering pole known as a cat-stick.
 The tip would be bounced up and then batted as far as possible, with the player who propelled their tip the farthest being the winner.